jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

 '
     - question: What is a tooth polishing?
-      answer: "<p>Both natural and artificial teeth suffer wear, and over time, they acquire certain roughness in their outer layers that it is advisable to remove.
+      answer: "<p>Both natural and artificial teeth suffer wear, and over time, they acquire certain roughness on their outer layers that it is advisable to remove.
         There are several techniques for this that provide not only an aesthetic benefit, but also a hygienic and functional ones, since a smooth and polished surface retains a smaller amount of dental plaque and is then easier to address and